qorix-group/process_description/process/general_concepts/score_building_blocks_concept.rst

 Components are defined by **Component Requirements** (green box, middle, 3nd column) and the **Component Architecture** (green box, middle, 4nd column).
-A **Component Safety Analysis** (green box, middle, 6nd column) is required to verify the Component Architecture.
+A **Component Safety Analysis** (green box, middle, 6nd column) is required to verify the Component Architecture, whereby violations of safety requirements must be documented.
 Potential faults may mitigated by updating the Component Requirements or by the **Component Assumptions of Use** (green box, middle, 8nd column).
 The latter one must be considered by the user of the Component.
 **Component Tests** (green box, middle, 5nd column) verify the Component requirements, and